adevress/htree/README.md

 ## ALGORITHM

-htree uses by default a decomposition in 16MiB block size and a (Merkle tree)[https://en.wikipedia.org/wiki/Merkle_tree] associated with the (blake2b)[https://en.wikipedia.org/wiki/BLAKE_(hash_function)] hashing algorithm.
+htree uses by default a decomposition in 16MiB block size and a (Merkle tree)[https://en.wikipedia.org/wiki/Merkle_tree] associated with the (blake2b)[https://en.wikipedia.org/wiki/BLAKE_(hash_function)] hash function.

 The implementation of htree is simple and fits in a single < 300 lines file.